Eelco81/server-test-project/README.md

 # server-test-project

 This project is my test bin for trying out some new things.
-Currently I am trying to master the c++11/c++14 standard, some basic server/client behaviour, a workflow using GIT and some python Qt stuff.

-I have no idea where this project is going yet!
+Current stack:
+- C++11/14/17 for server (Linux/Windows).
+- GoogleMock / GoogleTest for unit tests.
+- python / behave for integration tests.
+- VueJS for client side javascript (with JQuery, GoogleCharts and Bootstrap).

+See the root makefile for build instructions.